Helios Re

 Portfolio

-Section titled “Portfolio”Helios Re’s portfolio consists of five contracts chosen to illustrate different contract structures, perils, and geographies.
-The portfolio is intentionally small — five contracts rather than thousands — so that every calculation can be verified by hand.
+Section titled “Portfolio”Helios Re’s portfolio consists of six contracts chosen to illustrate different contract structures, perils, geographies, and inter-contract relationships.
+The portfolio is intentionally small — six contracts rather than thousands — so that every calculation can be verified by hand.

 Why this portfolio

-Section titled “Why this portfolio”The five contracts are designed to demonstrate:
+Section titled “Why this portfolio”The six contracts are designed to demonstrate:

 - Geographic diversification — US, Europe, Japan (low cross-region correlation)